 Backpack or tote bag, sunscreen, and a thermos or refillable water bottle (we will have provide one if the student does not have one).

 Rebel Quest: Students should bring their own lunch from Monday-Thursday.
 They will be provided two (2) snacks per day and lunch on Friday courtesy of Rebel Quest.

 Ecology Day Camp: Students should bring their own lunch from Monday-Friday.
 They will be provided two (2) snacks per day courtesy of Ecology Day Camp.

-Makers and Mechanisms: Students should bring their own lunch from Monday-Friday.
-They will be provided two (2) snacks per day courtesy of Makers and Mechanisms.
+Makers and Mechanisms: Students should bring their own lunch from Monday-Thursday.
+They will be provided two (2) snacks per day and lunch on Friday courtesy of Makers and Mechanisms.

 Campers will be outside and active much of the time, so your child should wear comfortable, athletic, closed toe shoes (no Crocs, sandals, or flip flops) and casual outfits that are appropriate for outdoor play.
 Girls should avoid wearing dresses if possible.
 We want our campers to be cool and comfortable while participating in outdoor activities.

 If your child suffers from an allergy or any other condition, please make sure that they have their medication with them at all times and communicate any medical needs or concerns with the Rebel Quest teachers and counselors.
 Please note that Pre-College Programs staff, teachers, and counselors cannot administer any medicine, even over the counter medicine, to students.

 You will receive an email the week before each session of the day camp(s) for which the student is registered.
 The email will include the above information, details about special activities and field trips for the week, and any instructions related to the theme for the week.